SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/mapi-over-http/mapi-over-http.md

 ## Upgrading MAPI over HTTP to Exchange 2016

 In Exchange Server 2016, MAPI over HTTP is enabled by default at the organization level, although you still need to configure virtual directories as described in [Configure MAPI over HTTP](configure-mapi-over-http.md) for users to take advantage of it .
-The same is true if you are upgrading to Exchange 2016 from Exchange 2010, or if you have a mixed environment consisting of both Exchange 2010 and Exchange 2016 servers.
+The same is true if you're upgrading to Exchange 2016 from Exchange 2010, or if you have a mixed environment consisting of both Exchange 2010 and Exchange 2016 servers.

 While upgrading from Exchange 2013 to Exchange 2016, or from a mixed Exchange 2010 and Exchange 2013 environment to Exchange 2016, administrators will receive a readiness check warning them that [MAPI over HTTP isn't enabled [WarnMapiHttpNotEnabled]](../../plan-and-deploy/deployment-ref/ms-exch-setupreadiness-warnmapihttpnotenabled.md), and it is recommended that they enable it post-installation.
 In any organization containing Exchange 2013 servers, MAPI over HTTP won't be enabled by default, and administrators will have to follow the steps in [Configure MAPI over HTTP](configure-mapi-over-http.md).